mcesbrondarnaud/ada-course-website/contents/part1.md

-## Origins and Concentration of negativity
-## Part 1 - Cluster Landscape : Understanding the thematic structure of Reddit
+# Part 1 - Cluster Landscape : Understanding the thematic structure of Reddit [Origins and Concentration of negativity]

 Before analyzing negativity, we must first understand the thematic structure of Reddit.
 Subreddits form communities organized around topics such as politics, gaming, entertainment, or technology.
 By mapping these communities, we build the foundation needed to interpret where negativity originates and how it spreads.